anireact/lewd/README.md

 -   **`size`:** `i32` — The number of bytes to allocate.
 -   **`token`:** `WeakKey` — The lifetime token.

-Allocates `size` bytes and returns the allocated address.
+Allocate `size` bytes and get the allocated address.

 If the `token` is specified, it indicates the lifetime of the allocation, so the pointer is automatically deallocated when the host garbage-collects the `token`.